-According to the USDA, food products have been one of the highest-valued exports since 2013—contributing to the strongest five-year period for agricultural exports in US history.
-In 2017 alone, food exports climbed to more than $138.4 billion.
+According to the United States Department of Agriculture (USDA), food products and agricultural commodities have been among the highest-valued exports since 2013.
+It’s estimated that in 2020, food exports climbed to more than $140 billion.

 While the USDA report includes a diverse array of fresh, prepared, and packaged products, all of the products reflect a common trend: continued growth in global demand.
 With all this growth, companies that export goods are looking for ways to reduce taxable income.